 - May Aggravate Acid Reflux

-The citric acid in lemon water may cause acid reflux in some people.
+The citric acid in lemon water may cause acid refluxi XA gastric condition where the stomach acid or bile keeps reentering the esophagus, irritating the food pipe and its inner lining. in some people.
 If you experience symptoms of heartburn following the intake of lemon water, please consult your doctor.

 Some individuals believe drinking lemon water on an empty stomach may cause acidity.
 There is no research to back this up.
 It all boils down to an individual’s experience.